Akec Makur Chuot

-Akec Makur Chuot (born 5 September 1992) is an Australian rules footballer who plays for the Hawthorn Football Club in the AFL Women's competition.
+Akec Makur Chuot (born 5 September 1992) is a former Australian rules footballer who played for the Fremantle Football Club, Richmond Football Club, and Hawthorn Football Club in the AFL Women's competition.

+Early life and education

-Chuot was born on 5 September 1992 in South Sudan, the same year her father died.
+Akec Makur Chuot was born on 5 September 1992 in South Sudan, the same year her father died.
 She was raised by her single mother in a family of seven and for twelve years they lived in Kakuma, refugee camp in Kenya.

-The family was sponsored by their uncle and moved to Perth.
+The family was sponsored by their uncle and moved to Perth, Western Australia, in 2005.
 She attended Aranmore Catholic College.
-Her sister is Ayor Makur Chuot, a member of the Western Australian Legislative Council representing the North Metropolitan region.